88lex/sasync/README.md

 **NEW**: Added a filter.sweep file with fewer exclusions for the sweeper run.
 You can change this to `+ *.filetype` if you want only certain files in sweeper.

 **IMPORTANT**:
-==>  If this is your first time running sasync then rename `sasync.conf.default` to `sasync.conf`.
-If you are updating sasync then check for new flags and add/edit as needed into your existing `sasync.conf`.
+==>  If this is your first time running sasync then copy `sasync.conf.default` to `sasync.conf`.
+If you are updating sasync then double check
+`sasync.conf.default` to see if there are any new settings.
 ==>  Check each line in the sasync.conf file, especially the directory (`DIR`) locations. sasync will not run correctly if it cannot find sets, jsons or filters .
 ==>  The default set file folder is `/opt/sasync/sasets`.
 If you want to put set files in another folder be sure to change sasync.conf SET_DIR
-==>  sasync will NOT create base folders. e.g. If you specify `remote:movies` in a set file, sasync will not create the `movies` folder in `remote:`.
+==>  sasync will NOT create base folders. e.g. If you specify `remote:movies` in a set file, you must create the `movies` folder in `remote:` before syncing.
 ==>  Versions of rclone from 1.48 require a new flag `--drive-server-side-across-configs` in order to do server-side sync/copy.
 This flag has been added to sasync as a default.
 If you are running an older version of rclone or wish to not execute server-side copies simply delete the flag from sasync.conf.